DETAILED ACTION

 transmitting, for display, a GUI comprising (i) the tags along with their visual indicators and (ii) a portion of the medical record, wherein the portion of medical record is a subset of the medical record;

-identifying respective portions of the medical record that has text used to generate each of the tags; and
+identifying respective portions of the medical record that have text used to generate each of the tags; and

-converting the tags into selectable tags that, when displayed in the GUI and selected by a user, update the GUI to show the respective portion of the medical record corresponding to a selected one of the tags but not the remain portion of medical record.
+converting the tags into selectable tags that, when displayed in the GUI and selected by a user, update the GUI to show the respective portion of the medical record corresponding to a selected one of the tags but not the remain portion of medical record, wherein updating the GUI comprises auto-scrolling the GUI to the respective portion of the medical record based on the data identifying the location of the information in the medical record.

 The identified limitations of the abstract idea of claims 1, 8 and 15 fall within the subject matter grouping of certain methods of organizing human activity and the sub grouping of managing personal behavior or relationships or interactions between people, (including social activities, teaching, and following rules or instructions).
 The identified limitations in the claim are directed to displaying information (i.e. medical record information, medical needs information or responsible payer information and healthcare facility compatibility to the medical needs or responsible payer information) to a person, which at its core is human activity of providing information to a person.
 The claims do not recite any limitations as to how to achieve the desired tags or visual indicators or any limitations that be construed as an improvement to graphical user interface.
 Furthermore, the scanning of medical records for medical needs necessary to generate the tags, the determining of compatibility of a healthcare facility and medical needs necessary to assign the tags and the identifying respective portions of the medical records used to generate tags fall within the subject matter grouping of mental processes, as these steps can be performed in the human mind using observations, evaluations, judgements and opinions.